A Case Study of a Project Course Developed to Close Competency Gaps in an Industrial Technology Program

 How to Cite:

-Scott, S. & Boyd, G., (2008) “A Case Study of a Project Course Developed to Close Competency Gaps in an Industrial Technology Program”, The Journal of Technology, Management, and Applied Engineering 24(4).
+Scott, S. & Boyd, G., (2008) “A Case Study of a Project Course Developed to Close Competency Gaps in an Industrial Technology Program”, Journal of Industrial Technology 24(4).